centaurus22/ruhrpottmetaller-editor/README.md

 The two text areas allow to change the header and the footer of the export generated on the Export site.
 After making changes to the text areas you have to click outside it to save the adjustments.
 ## How to contribute
 To make a contribution, please clone the project, make your changes and then open a push request or send an e-mail created with `git format-patch` to the contact address below.
+Development tages place in the `development` branch.

 If you want to support the development, you can send money via paypal to https://www.paypal.me/klausthorres or BTC to 13TTodytvT7GebEAfHusb3ug87Sos3W3nk.
 ## Contact